paigelayman/paiges-app/README.md

 #### Future Updates:

-The desired future updates on this app include the ability to delete a specific places within a country, as well as update that specific place.
+The desired future updates on this app include the ability to delete a specific places within a country, as well as update a specific place.
 Also, I would like to possibly add a drop down menu for creating a country.

 #### Credits